sensu/sensu-docs/content/sensu-go/5.17/installation/auth.md

   - [Okta](#okta)

 Sensu requires username and password authentication to access the [Sensu dashboard][1], [API][8], and command line tool ([sensuctl][2]).
-You can use Sensu's built-in basic authentication or an external authentication provider.
+You can use Sensu's built-in basic authentication provider or configure external authentication providers to authenticate via Lightweight Directory Access Protocol (LDAP), Active Directory (AD), or OpenID Connect.

 ## Use built-in basic authentication

-Sensu's built-in basic authentication allows you to create and manage user credentials (usernames and passwords) with the [users API][53], either directly or using [sensuctl][2].
+Sensu's built-in basic authentication provider allows you to create and manage user credentials (usernames and passwords) with the [users API][53], either directly or using [sensuctl][2].
-Basic authentication does not require any external configuration.
+The basic authentication provider does not depend on external services and is not configurable.

-With basic authentication, you can create and manage [default user credentials][3], configure [role-based access control (RBAC)][4], and [create read-only users][5].
+After creating users via the basic authentication provider, you can manage their permissions via [role-based access control (RBAC)][4].
+See [Create read-only users][5] for an example.

 Sensu records basic authentication credentials in [etcd][54].